Maximum Preconception Health

 - Vitamin A deficiency may cause developmental defects of the fetus and contribute to the risk of newborn death.

-- Folic Acid deficiency may increase risk of miscarriage and cause neural tube defects.
+- Folate deficiency may increase risk of miscarriage and cause neural tube defects.

 - Vitamin B6 deficiency as well as Magnesium deficiency may disrupt estrogen and/or progesterone metabolism, creating a hormonal imbalance that leads to irregular ovulation.